Dr. Neel Aluru

 Shaneese Mackay (Savannah State University), 2014 Summer Intern

-Elaine Kuo (Stanford University; Currently a Ph.D. student in the Lees Lab at MIT Biology), 2013 Summer Student Fellow
+Elaine Kuo (Stanford University), 2013 Summer Student Fellow

 Kristina Deak (Northeastern University), 2011 Summer Student Fellow